Kong/docs.konghq.com/app/_src/deck/guides/defaults-v2.md

 Configuring your own defaults is a good way to keep updated on potential breaking changes between versions.
-If you upgrade {{site.base_gateway}} to a version which introduces a new property with a default value, a `deck diff` will catch the difference.
+If you upgrade {{site.base_gateway}} to a version which introduces a new property with a default value, a `diff` will catch the difference.

 If defaults are not set in the declarative configuration file, any newly